Help us improve your experience.

 Unified ISSU MIC and MPC Support on MX Series Routers

-Unified ISSU supports all the Modular Port Concentrators (MPCs) and Modular Interface Cards (MICs) listed in Table 8 and Table 9.
-Unified ISSU is not supported on MX80 routers.
+Unified ISSU supports all the Modular Port Concentrators (MPCs) and Modular Interface Cards (MICs) listed in Table 1 and Table 2.

 In the MPCs on MX Series routers, interface-specific and firewall filter statistics are preserved across a unified ISSU.
 During the unified ISSU, counter and policer operations are disabled.